-Prerequisite: Fire Protection Technology 150A with a grade of "C" or better, or equivalent.
+Corequisite: Completion of or concurrent enrollment in Fire Protection Technology 150A with a grade of "C" or better, or equivalent.

 Limitation on Enrollment: This course is not open to students with previous credit for Fire Technology 100B or Fire Protection Technology 100B.

 This course provides intermediate-level instruction in the operation and maintenance of fire service equipment.
-Topics include extinguishers and protective equipment; hose, nozzles, and fittings; hose evolutions; fire service ladders; and salvage and overhaul procedures.
+Topics include extinguishers and protective equipment; hose, nozzles, and fittings; hose evolutions; fire service ladders; salvage and overhaul procedures; and physical fitness training.
 The course is designed at an intermediate level within the guidelines of training for Firefighter I certification as specified by the California Fire Service Training and Education Division of the Office of the state Fire Marshal.
+It is intended for students majoring in the field of fire technology or those interested in a career in the fire service.
 (FT) AA/AS; CSU.

-150C Introduction to Fire Suppression and Maintenance Manipulative Tasks (Advanced) 4.5 hours lab, 1.5 units Grade Only students with previous credit for Fire Technology 100C or Fire Technology 100C.
+150C Introduction to Fire Suppression and Maintenance Manipulative Tasks (Advanced) 4.5 hours lab, 1.5 units Grade Only

-Prerequisite: Fire Protection Technology 150B with a grade of "C" or better, or equivalent.
-Limitation on Enrollment: This course is not open to
+Corequisite: Completion of or concurrent enrollment in Fire Protection Technology 150B with a grade of "C" or better, or equivalent.

+Limitation on Enrollment: This course is not open to students with previous credit for Fire Technology 100C or Fire Protection Technology 100C.

 This course provides advanced instruction in the operation and maintenance of fire service equipment.
-Topics include extinguishers and protective equipment, hose, nozzles, fittings, hose evolutions, fire service ladders, and salvage and overhaul procedures.
+Topics include extinguishers and protective equipment; hose; nozzles; fittings; hose evolutions; fire service ladders; and salvage and overhaul procedures.
 This course is designed at an advanced level to facilitate students' qualification for the manipulative training portion of Firefighter I as specified by the California Fire Service Training and Education Division of the State Fire Marshal's Office.
-This course is intended for students majoring in the field of fire technology or those interested in a career in the fire service.
+It is intended for students majoring in the field of fire technology or those interested in a career in the fire service.
 (FT) AA/AS; CSU.